 Just as anyone who has ever fallen in love or been captivated by a new relationship spirals into his own feelings, Will oozes lust and urgency whenever Phoebe is around.
 He is all-consumed by this wounded girl who puts on a brave face but, as often happens, he begins to romanticize every aspect of her until he does not recognize the real flesh-and-blood girl standing before him.
 The reader can sense the desperation and feel his jealousy as Phoebe falls further into the depths of John’s influence and grows emotionally distant.
 It is this obsession and possessiveness turned to action that ultimately push Phoebe into the arms of another, leaving Will alone and reeling for both his lost love and his lost faith.

 “In my writing, I’m so much less interested in what happens than in why and how,” says Kwon.
 She has found that the less intention that goes into her writing, the more she can figure out what feels right for the story and the characters.
-In what she dubs a “haphazardous” ten-year process, she spent hours writing and re-writing the first chapter until she was given the advice to let go of the language a little by the authors Lauren Groff and Charles Masters.
+In what she dubs a “haphazardous” ten-year process, she spent hours writing and re-writing the first chapter, helped along by advice from the authors Lauren Groff and Charles Baxter.
 It was at around the two-year mark when Kwon says she started to hit her stride and form the more solid ideas the book delves into.

 The Incendiaries is short and sweet, packing a punch in nearly every line.
 Kwon interpolates so much description—Phoebe’s eyelids are “patterned in faint blue,” her “beige coat halves rose, floating behind bared legs,” “punch-stained red cups split underfoot, opening into plastic petals”—that it is easy to forget how guileless our protagonists’ surroundings are.
-We never hear about text messages or the internet, but Kwon says it was not a conscious exclusion but more of an afterthought.
-Although never stated outright, “This is college in the early 2000’s,” she explains.
+We never hear about text messages or the internet, a conscious exclusion because, although never stated outright, “This is college in the early 2000’s,” she explains.
 “They have cell phones, there is technology, but it is not used as avidly.”
 The constant inundation of information that comes from the social media obsession of today’s youth would have ruined the fragility of the characters, when knowing too much becomes a weakness and makes it hard to see beyond what one has curated as her own image.
 The more Will works at picking apart Phoebe’s transformation, the harder it becomes as he faces the truth that he may never understand the inner workings of the girl he thought he knew.
 The realization is, like so many at that pivotal point in life, both a disappointment and a revelation.
 “This has been the cardinal fiction of my life,” he explains, “its ruling principle: If I work hard enough, I’ll get what I want.”